 The overwhelming majority of maternity units around the country deliver babies safely under very difficult circumstances.
 However, as Morecombe Bay and Shrewsbury & Telford appear to indicate, there are some units where, once unsafe practices and uncaring attitudes take hold, it is very difficult to shift the culture.
 This is the third blog in which I have written about failings of Shrewsbury’s maternity services and the scale of the failure is not only alarming but, given the intervention of West Mercia Police, quite possibly criminal.
 All trusts are struggling with staffing and funding issues but that can never be an excuse for any maternity unit to act with indifference to the very people they are supposed to be helping.

-I am advising a number of families, affected by the poor care they received at Shrewsbury & Telford NHS Trust, on potential negligent treatment claims.
+I am advising a number of families, affected by the poor care they received at Shrewsbury & Telford NHS Trust, on potential medical negligence claims.
 If you have any concerns about the standard of maternity care you have received, I would be happy to chat through the options open to you.